samyhajar/data-elevator/data-elevator/README.md

 # Error and work around

 A CORS error is being thrown at start which I bypassed by installing a "CORS always enabled" Plugin.
-Second way would be to configure the config.yaml file (express server) and replace "access_control_allow_origin: 'null' to "access_control_allow_origin: '*'".
+(The paid version of the API has the right headers set to allow CORS) Second way would be to configure the config.yaml file (express server) and replace "access_control_allow_origin: 'null' to "access_control_allow_origin: '*'".

 # Examples